OpenPatterns develops computer programs currently involving abstract logic and language translation.

 Ents is so named for a few reasons.
 Originally the main software objects in-code were called "Entities", and the project itself was called "Organizer".
 After typing "entities" over and over again in the code, that was quickly shortened to "ents", which seemed like a good project name as well.
 Perhaps not coincidentally, ents are the fictional talking and moving trees of J.R.R.
 Tolkien's Arda.
 Because Ents organizes information in a special type of logical "tree", and the purpose of Ents was originally to organize words and grammar for an elvish translator to translate one of Tolkien's languages.

-OpenTranslator is an open source language translation application currently being designed.
-Utilizing revolutionary methods it will offer unique features like context gathering and post-translation analysis to allow for extremely accurate and customized translations never before possible.
-Additionally, by using FactsOrganizer, anyone around the world will be able to create and edit standardized language databases which will contain detailed information about how languages fit together.
+OpenTranslator is an open source language translation application currently being designed to offer unique features like context gathering and post-translation analysis to allow for extremely accurate translations never before possible.
+Additionally, by using FactsOrganizer, anyone around the world will be able to create and edit standardized language databases which will contain detailed information about how languages actually fit together.
 Then another user can download the databases for two different languages and OpenTranslator will automatically translate sentences between them without the need for an internet connection.

-OpenTranslator exemplifies the essence of OpenPatterns.
+OpenTranslator exemplifies the goal of OpenPatterns.
 All languages share common patterns such as parts of speech, tenses, irregularities, and use of syntax.
-OpenTranslator is designed with these patterns in mind to provide a scalable framework for describing a language and its elements.
-This allows the meaning of a sentence to be deciphered, ensuring an accurate translation based on what was originally intended.
+OpenTranslator is designed with these patterns in mind to provide a scalable framework for describing a language and all of its elements.
+This allows the meaning of a sentence to be deciphered, ensuring an accurate translation.
 These open resources can not only be used by anyone to translate novels and scientific papers, but also to preserve endangered languages in high detail, allowing people around the world to study, learn and use them.
 In addition, the same databases used by OpenTranslator will be compatible with its sister-application, LanguageHelper, for those who want to study a language, even their own, and learn how it works in depth.

-These innovative approaches allow for new features not yet seen in software translation; most importantly, asking questions to get context.
 If a sentence could be interpreted in multiple ways, OpenTranslator will ask the user questions to determine the correct interpretation.
 Furthermore, if a single word in one language corresponds to multiple different words in another, the user can choose which is best to translate into.
-This allows the user to utilize the nuances of the target language.
+This allows the user to utilize the nuances of the target language, increasing accuracy.

 An important and significant distinction is that if the input text is not grammatically correct, the translation will not occur because no accurate translation is even possible.
 Instead, detailed explanations of the grammatical problems are given, allowing the user to correct them.
 Only when proper corrections have been made will the translation be done.